Affiliate links on Android Authority may earn us a commission. Learn more.

 Sony’s engineers claim they can’t detect a difference between Hi-Res audio files and LDAC + DSEE HX upsampling.
 But obviously, we’ll have to check that for ourselves.

 One of the interesting discoveries with the unveiling of Android Oreo in 2017 was how much input Sony had in helping improve stock Android, along with a number of other OEMs.
 The company contributed some 250 bug fixes and 30 new features, one of which is its LDAC.
 Google confirmed LDAC is now part of the Android AOSP base code, which means that it’s free for all OEMs to integrate into their smartphones if they wish.

 Third-party hardware manufacturers require an LDAC license, and even those looking to use Sony's AOSP code need to pass certification.

 The only detail we’re not sure of if is there’s a licensing cost that OEMs will have to sign up for, as there is with Qualcomm’s aptX, which is also supported in Android’s Bluetooth codec settings.
 From the support page, we can see that corporate users will need to contact Sony to license the technology, and phone and tablet manufacturers looking to the AOSP code are required to pass a certification process, but any costs involved are hidden.
 As of 2022, however, most major Android smartphones include support for LDAC.

 Now of course, just like Qualcomm’s aptX, you’re going to need a set of LDAC-compatible headphones or speakers to connect your handset up to as well.
-Unfortunately, LDAC-equipped pieces of audio gear are a little hard to come by.
+Unfortunately, you won’t find most of the cheapest true wireless earbuds sporting LDAC.
 The technology is currently only found inside Sony’s own range of audio gear, although this does extend to its home cinema range, Walkman products, and speakers, as well as the company’s wireless headphones.